smddzcy/cv/README.md

 If you want it in the PDF format, you can print the page as a PDF from your browser, just like I do all the time.

 **Note:** `src/contents/color_palette.json` contains the color settings of your CV.
-There are some fixed set of colors, and you can look at your options from that file (`colorOptions` field) or [here](https://raw.githubusercontent.com/smddzcy/cv/master/src/img/color-palette.jpg) or `src/img/color-palette.jpg` file.
+There is a fixed set of colors, and you can look at your options from that file (`colorOptions` field) or [here](https://raw.githubusercontent.com/smddzcy/cv/master/src/img/color-palette.jpg) or `src/img/color-palette.jpg` file.

 ## Filling Your Information